 Due to an alleged oversupply of GPs in metropolitan Areas, the Department of Health has introduced new measures for overseas GPs who want to work in Australia, to better distribute them to areas of higher priority.
-In other words, the new DPA classification system identifies locations in Australia with a shortage of medical practitioners and facilitates the placement of international medical graduates (IMGs) in rural areas and communities where there is a greater need for GPs.
+The new DPA Australia classification system identifies locations with a shortage of medical practitioners and facilitates the placement of international medical graduates (IMGs) in rural areas and communities where there is a greater need for GPs.

 The Distribution Priority Area (DPA) classification system has replaced the District of Workforce Shortage (DWS) system for GPs and Bonded Doctors from 1st July 2019.

 The new DPA classification system is not based on a GP-to-population ration like DWS.
 Instead, the new system considers factors such as gender, age and socio-economic status of patients in a GP catchment area.